Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 - acknowledgment that current official Unicode SignWriting is not sufficient for compatible production use
 - acknowledgment that symbol identity is not preserved cleanly across the full system
-- acknowledgment that the facial-diacritic model mediates part of symbol formation through font behavior
+- acknowledgment that the facial-diacritic model mediates part of symbol selection and arrangement through font behavior
 - acknowledgment that spatial composition remains unresolved
 - renewed technical review of compatibility, collation, and migration
 - a concrete path for follow-up discussion with support from a voting member